generateme/metadoc/README.md

 `[metadoc "0.0.1-SNAPSHOT"]`

-To generate `Codox` docs, add also latest `Codox` dependency and configure it to use `metadoc` writer.
+To generate `codox` docs, add also latest `codox` dependency and configure it to use `metadoc` writer.

 ```
 :codox {:writer metadoc.writers.codox/write-docs}